less stress

 Constant stress is harmful

 Stress is like an invisible backpack full of stones.
 And every day, a new stone is added.
 If the stress continues, we get caught in a cycle where we are constantly tense and tired.
-Peace returns only when we change something ourselves.
+Change begins with ourselves so that we slowly return to a place of balance.

 Too much responsibility

-It is particularly difficult for single parents to juggle work, household chores, and children without support.
-Constant stress increases the feeling that everything is getting on top of them.
-Those who expect less of themselves experience more serenity in everyday life with children.
+It's especially challenging for single parents to balance work, household tasks, and childcare.
+Constant stress strengthens the feeling that everything is getting on top of them.
+If you expect less of yourself, you experience more calm and ease in everyday life with children.

 Where are the car keys?

 Under stress, we remember less.
-We forget appointments, misplace things, or listen without anything sinking in.
+We forget appointments, misplace things, or listen without retaining much.
 Notes and regular breaks ease the load on our memory.

 No rest at night